-The concept of using planted animals we describe is very similar to mark-resight (Bowden and Kufeld 1995, White 1996, McClintock et al. 2006) except that in the applications we describe a capture history for the unmarked (unknown) portion of the population is constructed and used in the estimation of detection probability.
+The concept of using planted animals we describe is very similar to mark-resight (Bowden and Kufeld 1995, White 1996, McClintock et al. 2006) except that in the applications we describe, a capture history for the unmarked (unknown) portion of the population is constructed and used in the estimation of detection probability.
 This was done in Hennig et al. (2022) because the capture history has 2 occasions (observers) and is recorded during the survey.
 The same approach could be used in a double-observer mark-recapture distance sampling survey (Laake et al. 2011) and was possible with the wild turkey example of Buckley et al (in press) because every wild turkey was carrying a unique visual tag for the camera trapping study.
-However, when applying our approach on a larger scale with an unmarked animals that are not uniquely identifiable (e.g., natural marks), it will likely not be possible to construct a capture history for unknown animals.
-However, as a sample of animals could be tagged with less costly visual tags while others are fitted with transmitters a future simulation study is needed to evaluate the information gained from incorporating the capture-history information from unknown animals versus the typical mark-resight survey.
+However, when applying our approach on a larger scale with unmarked animals that are not uniquely identifiable (e.g., natural marks), it will likely not be possible to construct a capture history for unknown animals.
+However, as a sample of animals could be tagged with less costly visual tags while others are fitted with transmitters, a future simulation study is needed to evaluate the information gained from incorporating the capture-history information from unknown animals versus the typical mark-resight survey.
 Such a study could also evaluate a broad range of population parameters and sample size of marked animals and the expected precision that could be achieved.

 If covariates are going to be included in models for detection probability, it will be necessary to measure the covariates for all of the known planted animals which means those that are not detected have to be located to measure any relevant covariates not collected at capture.
 Covariates such as landscape-type metrics that can be remotely acquired from the animals known would be one example.
 However, for animals in groups as with the wild burro surveys in Hennig et al (2022), group size was an important covariate for visual detection and requires locating each group with a planted individual that was missed during the survey to assess the group size of the missed group.

-Within wildlife abundance estimation there are a variety of cases where use of known (planted) individuals could be used to address residual heterogeneity and reduce bias.
-However, costs associated with this approach including the handling and tagging with transmitters and monitoring the animals.
-We also note, as shown in the wild turkey example, that estimator precision is reduced at the expense of a reduction in bias.
-The planted individuals need to be representative of the population as a whole which could be more difficult to accommodate in scaling up this approach to a regional or state-wide usage.
+Finally, we note that within wildlife and fisheries abundance estimation there are a variety of cases where use of known (planted) individuals could be used to address residual heterogeneity and reduce bias.
+We note, as shown in the wild turkey example, that estimator precision is reduced at the expense of a reduction in bias, which may have unknown implications for trend detection and management thresholds for monitoring programs that attempt to address residual heterogeneity in the future.
+Additionally, we acknowledge that the costs associated with the use of planted individuals includes not only increased uncertainty but also expenses associate with handling, tagging, and monitoring individuals.
+For our approach to be applicable, planted individuals need to be representative of the population as a whole which could be more difficult to accommodate in scaling up this approach to a regional or state-wide usage.

 Acknowledgements

 Funding and support for the wild turkey camera surveys were provided by the Texas Parks and Wildlife Department Upland Game Bird Stamp Fund, the U.S. Fish and Wildlife Service through the Federal Aid in Wildlife Restoration Act Grant W-1830-R-1, the Louisiana State University Agricultural Center, the School of Renewable Natural Resources at Louisiana State University.
 This manuscript is based on work supported by the National Institute of Food and Agriculture, United States Department of Agriculture, McIntire Stennis project number 7001494.
+We thank Jake Hennig for his review of a draft which led to some nice clarification to the manuscript.

 Literature Cited